ericquayson/ericquayson.github.io/blog/_posts/journal-week-6.md

-#Outline
+#Jouranl 6

-In week 6, we reviewed chessboards and reviewed topics that were blockers.
+In week 6, we reviewed chessboards and topics that were blockers in the earlier weeks of the program.
 I enjoyed working on the weekend assignment.
-I choose a blog a layout that was challenging to recreate.
+I decided to work on a blog that was challenging to recreate.
 I still want to go back and refactor some of my code from previous assignments.
-Overall, good vibes.Lastly, last week marked a hard earned 6 week milestone during this cohort.

-* excitement for the coming weeks -- pitch and demo day.
+It's hard to believe that 6 weeks have already passed.
+I've already started to research companies I would like to work for.